Aurora Music Festival: Expansion

 Following the success of the Aurora Music Festival's first edition, the festival expanded to other cities and has been held annually in conjunction with the main festival in Clark, usually later in the year.

 The first expansion was held in Cebu City on November 19, 2022, at the South Road Properties, with Ben&Ben, Zack Tabudlo, Arthur Nery, Adie, Unique Salonga, and Al James as headliners.
 This was the first and only edition held in Cebu after the cancellation of the 2023 edition.
 However, the Cebu edition is set to resume its second year on November 22, 2025, at City Di Mare with SB19 as its headliner.

 The festival then expanded to Davao City, bringing Rico Blanco, Ben&Ben, Armi Millare, and Adie to the Crocodile Park Concert Ground on October 28, 2023.
 The second year of the Davao City edition was held on November 30, 2024, with Ely Buendia, Cup of Joe, Moira Dela Torre, Arthur Nery, and Orange and Lemons as headliners.
+The 2025 edition in Davao features Bini, Maki, Rob Deniel, and Amiel Sol.